bitquery/streaming-data-platform-docs/docs/examples/nft/nft-api.md

 -   `Block.Number`: The number of the block in which the transfer occurred.
 -   `Amount`: The amount of the NFT that was transferred.
 -   `Currency.Name`: The name of the NFT's currency.
--   `.Currency.Symbol`: The symbol of the NFT's currency.
+-   `Currency.Symbol`: The symbol of the NFT's currency.
 -   `Currency.Native`: The native type of the NFT's currency.
 -   `Sender`: The address of the sender of the transfer.
 -   `Receiver`: The address of the receiver of the transfer.